How to Remove Ice from Gutters: What to Know Before You Get on the Ladder

 Water from ice dams can seep into the areas surrounding your gutter—your soffit and fascia.
 It can cause your home’s trim to rot and mildew.
 Finally, it can get into the foundation of your home and cause even more problems.

-So how do ice dams happen in the first place?
+So, how do ice dams happen in the first place?
 Are there steps to prevent ice dams?

 Ice damming may not seem like a problem at first, but in time it can lead to significant damage to your house, trim, and even foundation.

-How Do I Know if I have a Ventilation Issue?
+How Do I Know If I Have a Ventilation Issue?

 Roofs need continuous ventilation.
 A lot is happening inside your home.
 People are breathing, cooking, and showering.
 Pets are letting off hot air.
 Even houseplants can contribute to the moisture that goes out of your house.
 You can think of it as your home “breathing.”